A Day in Genesis – Genesis 1:1-5

 - As a third witness, Yahuah, Alahim called the earth from the rising of the sun in the east to its going down at sunset in the west, according to Psalms 50:1.

 Both Genesis and Exodus are shown to be in perfect harmony as they clarify that both the DAY and the sacred hours of the Sabbath are to be kept from sunrise to sunset, a period of 12 hours only.
 Yet the 24 hour calendar date does commence and terminate at sunset.

 Below is the current perspective among Hebrew scholars as to the correct use of the Hebrew word (את – eth #853 and #854).
 This word is used over 7,000 times and in most circumstances remains untranslated.
 In many cases it may be simply as is stated here in the Theological Wordbook of the Old Testament.

 I am more convinced than ever that this word is the Tanakh’s (OT) original version of what we have come to know in the Greek language as the Alpha and Omega, the first and the last, the beginning and the end, or the first slain lamb and cross.
 The Greeks have simply utilized the first and last letter of their alphabet to reveal what the Messiah declares about Himself in the final moments before He returns.
-Then ask yourself, what does this mean, if there is no Tanakh (OT) counterpart, or original.
+Then ask yourself, what does this mean, if there is no Tanakh (OT) counterpart, or original, how can the Messiah declare He is the Aleph and Tav (Alpha and Omega) fulfillment?
 I remain convinced that these two important Hebrew letters represent the Aleph and Tav את (paleo Hebrew )the first and the last.
 It may have several other uses as purported below, including signs and a full and complete representation of our Creator and Messiah, from beginning to end.
 But at the end of the day you must decide for yourself.